 Waveform

-The module waveform.py implements the Waveform class which encapsulates a time-domain signal transmitted from a set of transmitter antenna or received by a set of receiver antenna.
+The module waveform.py implements the Waveform class which encapsulates a time-domain signal transmitted from a set of transmitter antennas or received by a set of receiver antennas.
 A waveform object is usually created by applying OFDM modulation to a resource grid object.
 See ofdmModulate() method of the Grid class for more information.

 class neoradium.waveform.Waveform(waveform, noiseVar=0)